home updates map photos alsappers contact about

 This ski area was closed by the University after a fatal sledding accident.

 Every September the runners of the Equinox Marathon become acquainted with UAF Ski Hill.
-The race course starts by immediately climbing this hill, and finishes by descending it.
+The race course starts by immediately climbing this hill.

 According to Harvey Turner, former UAF ski team downhill, jump and xc skier, campus cross country ski trails were much more expansive back in the 1950's, even though trails were set by skiing them in.
 This is because there was not the surrounding development in areas to the north of campus that there is now.